IuriiKruglov/BlenderTo3DsMax/README.md

 ### Usage

-1. **Import your mesh geometry first** — via FBX, OBJ, or any other method — so the named objects already exist in the scene.
+1. **Import your mesh geometry first** — via FBX as stated above — so the named objects already exist in the scene.
 The script matches objects by name.
 2. Open the **Blender JSON Importer** dialog (run the script if it is not open).
 3. Click **Browse…** and select your exported `.json` file.
 4. Click **Import**.
 5. A confirmation dialog appears when the import is complete.
+It will take a few long minutes.
 Check the MAXScript Listener for any warnings.

 > **Important:** Object names in Max must exactly match the object names in the JSON.
 The matching is case-sensitive.